Criviere/os/Chapter2.md

       * `There are times when a process needs to communicate with other process.
 All this is taken care by operating system.`

       * `Communication takes place in the form of data packets and they need access to the network device but user level programs cannot provide that.`

+  **Q 2.15:** What are the five major activities of an operating system with regard to file management?

+    * **Answer:**

+      * `Creation and deletion of files.`
+      * `Creation and deletion of directories.`
+      * `Supporting primitives for manipulating files and directories.`
+      * `Mapping the files onto secondary storage.`
+      * `Backing up files on nonvolatile storage media.`

+  **Q 2.18:** What are the two models of interprocess communication?
+What are the strengths and weaknesses of the two approaches?

+    * **Answer:**

+      * Message - passing model: `In this, the communicating processes exchange messages with one another to transfer information.
+Messages can be exchanged between the processes either directly or indirectly through a common mail box.
+Message passing is useful for exchanging smaller amounts of data, because no conflicts need to be avoided.
+It is also easier to implement than is shared memory for inter computer communication.
+But the main advantage is it can handle only small amounts of data.`

+      * Shared - Memory mode: `In this, processes use shared memory creates and shared memory attaches system calls to create and gain access to regions of memory owned by other processes.
+Two or more processes can exchange information by reading and writing data in the shared areas.
+Shared memory allows maximum speed and convenience of communication, since it can be done at memory speeds when it takes place within a computer.
+Problem exist, however, in the areas of protection and synchronization between the processes sharing memory.`